-Rubber mallets sometimes called "soft mallets," are used when an even softer blow is needed--where even a wooden mallet might cause damage.
+Rubber mallets, sometimes called "soft mallets," are used when an even softer blow is needed and even a wooden mallet might cause damage.
 The uses for a rubber mallet are many, and for most DIYers, this is the type of mallet that will be most useful.
 They are often used to form sheet metal, since they are not likely to cause dents, to shift panels of wallboard in place, in upholstery work, and a variety of other uses:

-- For ceramic tile, it helps gently tap tile into place.
+- For ceramic tile, it helps to gently tap tile into place.

-- Laminate flooring: great for this brittle material, for snugging up joints without damaging pieces.
+- Laminate flooring: great for this brittle material and for snugging up joints without damaging pieces.

 - Tap carpeting onto tacking strips.